-Responsible Party: Rancho California Water District Project Manager Implementation Period: During Ground Disturbing Activities
+Responsible Party: Rancho California Water District Project Manager

-Section V - Tribal Cultural Resources Mitigation Measures and Mitigation Monitoring and Reporting Program
+Implementation Period: During Ground Disturbing Activities

-As discussed in Issue XVIII of the Project Initial Study, there are no known tribal cultural resources or other cultural resources on the Project site, and the Project would not result in an adverse impact upon any known tribal cultural resources.
+Section V - Tribal Cultural Resources Mitigation Measures and Mitigation Monitoring and other cultural resources on the Project site, and the Project would not result in an adverse impact upon any known tribal cultural resources.
 This Mitigation Monitoring and Reporting Program is intended to avoid or reduce the potential for impacts by the Project upon previously-undiscovered tribal cultural resources that may be present in subsurface soil deposits by specifying methods and procedures for avoiding or reducing such impacts.